 IALA – B – This is used in North, Central and, South America and, Asian countries like Japan, Korea and, the Philippines.

 Lateral marks indicate the sides of a channel so you can know your way into a harbour, river or shoreline.
-For the IALA – A system, the port marks are red and has a top that can be flat or can-shaped and it has a red light at night.
+For the IALA – A system, the port marks are red and have a top that can be flat or can-shaped and it has a red light at night.
 Starboard marks are green and come with a cone that points to the top or a triangle top.
 It flashes green at night.

 When your boat is going in (away from the sea), the port mark will always be on the left side and the starboard mark on the right.
 Going out (towards the sea) will be the opposite, with the port mark on the right and starboard mark, on the left.